wireservice/csvkit/docs/tutorial/3_power_tools.rst

    csvsql --query "select county,item_name from joined where quantity > 5;" joined.csv | csvlook

 SQL queries directly on CSVs!
-Keep in mind when using this that you are loading the entire dataset into an in-memory database, so it is likely to be very slow for large datasets.
+Keep in mind when using this that you are loading the entire dataset into an in-memory SQLite database, so it is likely to be very slow for large datasets.

 Summing up
 ==========